AWSCookbook/Security/106-Connecting-to-EC2-Instances-Using-Session-Manager/README.md

 ### Use the AWS CDK to destroy the resources, deactivate your Python virtual environment, and go to the root of the chapter:

 `cdk destroy && deactivate && rm -r .venv/ && cd ../..`

+## Discussion
+When you use AWS SSM Session Manager to connect to EC2 instances, you eliminate your dependency on Secure Shell (SSH) over the internet for command-line access to your instances.
+Once you configure Session Manager for your instances, you can instantly connect to a bash shell session on Linux or a PowerShell session for Windows systems.

+> WARNING: SSM can log all commands and their output during a session.
+You can set a preference to stop the logging of sensitive data (e.g., passwords) with this command: `stty -echo; read passwd; stty echo;` There is more information in an [AWS article](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-logging.html) about logging session activity.

+Session Manager works by communicating with the AWS Systems Manager (SSM) API endpoints within the AWS Region you are using over HTTPS (TCP port 443).
+The agent on your instance registers with the SSM service at boot time.
+No inbound security group rules are needed for Session Manager functionality.
+We recommend configuring [VPC Endpoints for Session Manager](https://www.youtube.com/watch?v=cjSuHarpQJg) to avoid the need for internet traffic and the cost of Network Address Translation (NAT) gateways.

+Here are some examples of the increased security posture Session Manager provides:
+* No internet-facing TCP ports need to be allowed in security groups associated with instances.
+* You can run instances in private (or isolated) subnets without exposing them directly to the internet and still access them for management duties.
+* There is no need to create, associate, and manage SSH keys with instances.
+* There is no need to manage user accounts and passwords on instances.
+* You can delegate access to manage EC2 instances using IAM roles.

+> NOTE: Any tool like SSM that provides such powerful capabilities must be carefully audited.
+AWS provides information about [locking down permissions](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-ssm-user-permissions.html) for the SSM user, and more information about [auditing session activity](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-auditing.html).

+### Challenge
+View the logs for a session and create an alert whenever the rm command is executed.